top of page

 The question should be, "how can I ensure my will is valid?" rather than "how to write a will without a lawyer?"
 We tested it out ourselves by searching Florida Last Will and Testament template using online services or AI tools -- while they look good, we found several issues in the legal language.
 Since these options may seem convenient or affordable, do-it-yourself wills often fail to comply with Florida’s strict legal requirements and can result in invalid or contested court proceedings.
 While AI is great for many uses, being able to train a model on the correct case law and statutes can take a very long time and a watchful legal eye for errors hidden within the text.

 In fact, there have been recent court cases where even lawyers have faced sanctions after relying on AI-generated case law that didn’t exist, leading to misinformation and judicial penalties (Mata v.
 Avianca, Inc., No. 22-cv-1461 (S.D.N.Y.
 2023)).
-Using AI to create critical legal documents like wills carries serious legal risk—especially when done without review by a licensed Florida wills attorney.
+Using AI to create critical legal documents like wills carries serious legal risk—especially when done without review.
+Florida wills Attorney Carolina Nunez can help with a personalized review of your documents to ensure accuracy and care.

 In Florida, a Last Will and Testament must comply with Florida Statute § 732.502, which requires that the will be in writing, signed by the testator, and witnessed by two individuals in the presence of each other.
 Failure to meet these formalities can render the the will invalid.
 Even if the document appears complete, it is the ambiguous or imprecise language—especially language generated by AI or copied from online sources—that can lead to expensive and emotionally draining legal disputes.